Resizable Typography

 1. Pixels are an absolute unit.

-2. Rems are responsive in that they are relative to the font-size of a parent that is sized in pixels.
-If the pixel font-size of the parent of an element sized in rems changes, than the font-size of the element changes.
+2. Rems are responsive in that they are relative to the font size of a parent that is sized in pixels.
+If the pixel font size of the parent of an element sized in rems changes, then the font size of the element changes.

 All the pages on the Enable project are designed to resize by using rems, but we use a dead-simple LESS mixin to convert pixels to rems.